-How would you feel if you fail the Project Management Professional (PMP)® Exam by just one question?
+How would you feel if you fail the PMP Exam by just one question?
 Avoid this by using your exam time wisely.
 Here is one such strategy:

-Four hours is plenty of time for you to read and re-read all PMP® exam questions.
-You should be able to go through all questions in your first pass in about two to three hours.
-During this first pass you will probably not know all answers to all questions.
+If you manage your time well, you should have adequate time to go through all the questions set before you.
+During this first pass, you will probably not know all answers to all questions.
 That's OK because that's what the "mark" feature is for.
-Use it to mark the questions you are unsure and then use the remaining time to review all those questions in detail that have stumped you at first.
+Use it to mark the questions you are unsure about, and then use the remaining time to review all those questions in detail that have stumped you at first.

-Another strategy is to concentrate on the easier PMP® exam questions first (those that you feel you'll find the right answers for quickly) and then come back for the harder questions in your second pass.
+Another strategy is to concentrate on the more straightforward questions first (those that you feel you'll find the correct answers for quickly) and then come back for the more challenging questions in your second pass.
 In this way, if you are confronted with a particularly puzzling question, you will simply mark it and move on to the next.
-Many test takers report that sometimes, a succeeding questions provides a clue or gives you the "nudge" that you need to figure out the difficult ones you have skipped.
+Many test-takers report that sometimes, a succeeding question provides a clue or gives you the "nudge" that you need to figure out the difficult ones you have skipped.

-Remember also, that some questions will appear to have two right answers.
-In this case you have to answer the question by trying to think like A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
-So if you have studied and understood the concepts from your PMBOK® Guide, then there is really not much to fear before going into the exam room.
+Remember also that some questions will appear to have two correct answers.
+In this case, you have to answer the question by trying to think like the PMBOK® Guide.
+So if you have studied and understood the concepts from your PMBOK® Guide, there is not much to fear before going into the exam room.
 And don't be surprised to come across questions that are framed in an unusual way or use terms that are unfamiliar to you.
-In these cases the examiners want to know that you understand the processes rather than just memorized them.
+In these cases, the examiners want to know that you understand the processes rather than just memorized them.

 Here is a short video for you to watch: